Diocesan Winter Meeting Summary

 A pilgrimage is the act of moving towards God expressed in the gesture of visiting a holy site.
 Just as the Church is a pilgrim towards to New Jerusalem of heaven, individual members of the faithful who make a pilgrimage become conscious of one's ascent towards the Creator by the help of His Grace.

 A shrine dedicated to Our Lady aims to foster greater devotion to the Holy Mother of God through pious practices.
 The Blessed Mother is the greatest of all disciples.
 Her full assent to the Father's Will is s witness to her humility and her total abandonment to God.
 We are called to follow in her footsteps as we grow in our faith and trust in him.
 Being pilgrims ourselves, we hope to be fully united with God by the decision we make each day to take the next step forward toward Him.

-Fr Cristino Bouvette spoke to us about St Francis Xavier Chaplaincy.
+Fr.
+Cristino Bouvette spoke about the St. Francis Xavier Chaplaincy.

 Guiding participants through each phase of formation:

 - Fellowship - The chaplaincy will work with on-campus, student-led clubs to build community and relationships.
 Students will continue to build these relationships off-campus with SFXC.
 Students will grow in their Catholic identity as they learn to navigate school and work.